“I would rather have eyes that cannot see;

 was a question he wanted

 ANYTHING can be.

-When I reflect upon my life… on ambitions buried in disappointment… on joyful celebrations… on moments of bright awareness… and troubling darkness … Finding and losing… reaching the cupboard… and finding it bare… a crazy quilt of things ending… before they had time to begin… and then at night… I pull the covers up high… and close my eyes… dreaming of things… that are but illusions in the dark… waking with the morning sun… to new promises and bold insights… with bright hopes birthing… that are more hopeful in the light… There are such times…
+When I reflect upon my life… on ambitions buried in disappointment… on joyful celebrations… on moments of bright awareness… and troubling darkness … Finding and losing… reaching life’s cupboard… and finding it bare… life is a crazy quilt of things ending… before they had time to begin… and then at night… I pull the covers up high… and close my eyes… dreaming of things… that are but illusions in the dark… waking with the morning sun… to new promises and bold insights… with bright hopes birthing… that are more hopeful in the light… There are such times…